When we think about the skills we’ve developed over our careers, we don’t always think about soft skills.

 It’s the same for learning soft skills (imagine that!).

 That said, finding some great books and courses to start you off can’t hurt.
-Check these soft skills courses out.
+Check these courses out.

 - Business Etiquette 101: Social Skills for Success: Master Social Skills in Business, Increased Confidence and Self-Esteem, Conversation Skills, Networking, Digital Brand